Wayne State University

 Genetic Counseling Graduate Program

-Our goal is to provide our students an educational environment which is conducive to developing the skills, knowledge and attitudes (practice-based competencies) needed to function successfully as productive and responsible genetic counselors in a variety of work settings.
-Students typically complete the program in two years (five semesters) on a full-time basis.
-Approximately eight students are accepted into the program each academic year.
-A high faculty to student ratio provides the opportunity for individualized instruction and mentoring.
+Goal: To provide our students an educational environment which is conducive to developing the skills, knowledge and attitudes (practice based competencies) needed to function successfully as productive and responsible genetic counselors in a variety of work settings.

 - GRE – ❌

 - GPA requirement = min 3.0*